 An older game released way back in 2004.
-Psi-Ops lets you take control of a superpowered amnesiac taking down a terrorist organization know as the Movement that is led by a bunch of his old friends who are also superpowered badasses.
-Super powers are a big focus of this game, both from a narrative standpoint, and the gameplay.
+Psi-Ops lets you take control of a superpowered amnesiac taking down a terrorist organization known as the Movement that is led by a bunch of his old friends who are also superpowered badasses.
+Superpowers are a big focus of this game, both from a narrative standpoint, and the gameplay.
 As you go through the story you unlock telekinesis, remote viewing, mind drain, mind control, pyrokinesis and aura view and all of them are integral to moving through the game.

 Back in the day, it was one of the rare games to feature such abilities that you can freely use to play around with enemies, but if you decide to try it out today keep the release date in mind.

 Although this game got some pretty bad reviews, bare with us.
 I can’t, for the life of me figure out how no one expanded this concept.
 A wide variety of mutant powers has always been at the forefront of X-Men comics and movies.
 So when this game came along and offered you to make your own mutant and chose whether you side with Magneto of Professor X and play out a relatively dynamic story it was a dream come true.
 Sure, the combat was a bit repetitive but replay value was there and you could find a use other X-genes to upgrade and change your offensive, defensive and utility powers to wreak havoc on the enemies.

 MIDDLE-EARTH: SHADOW OF MORDOR